GabrielOJorge/huddle/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size;
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.

 ### Screenshot